SECTION 1. TITLE

 The purpose of this Act is to ensure that individuals who present with sudden behavioral, cognitive, or personality changes — and who have a history or reasonable likelihood of brain injury, concussion, head trauma, blast exposure, or other high‑risk activities — receive timely, evidence‑based screening for underlying brain injury, vascular conditions, infectious or inflammatory processes, and other medical causes of altered brain function.

+The purpose of this Act is to ensure early identification of neurological conditions through validated screening tools and timely clinical evaluation.
 This Act integrates brain health into behavioral health, reduces misdiagnosis, improves treatment accuracy, and strengthens public safety and public health outcomes across North Carolina.

 SECTION 3.
 LEGISLATIVE FINDINGS

-(1) The General Assembly recognizes the documented case of Officer Brent Simpson of Charlotte, North Carolina, who repeatedly told his wife, “Something is wrong with my brain,” during the final years of his life, as reported by The New York Times.
+The General Assembly recognizes the documented case of Officer Brent Simpson of Charlotte, North Carolina, who repeatedly told his wife, “Something is wrong with my brain,” during the final years of his life, as reported by The New York Times.
 His sudden behavioral and cognitive decline reflects symptoms consistent with brain injury.

-(3) Officer Simpson sustained repeated head impacts during his years as a defensive tactics instructor, including defensive tactics training, where he sparred with dozens of recruits multiple times per year, known as “ground & pound”.
+Officer Simpson sustained repeated head impacts during his years as a defensive tactics instructor, including defensive tactics training, where he sparred with dozens of recruits multiple times per year, known as “ground & pound”.

-(4) Officer Simpson sought extensive medical care, undergoing multiple MRIs, EKG, 3D imaging, numerous blood tests, EMDR, EEG and months of inpatient treatment, as documented by his wife in her statement at his celebration of life.
+Officer Simpson sought extensive medical care, undergoing multiple MRIs, EKG, 3D imaging, numerous blood tests, EMDR, EEG and months of inpatient treatment, as documented by his wife in her statement at his celebration of life.

-(5) He was evaluated by an Internist, Psychologist, Psychiatrist, Therapists, Dentist, Orthodontist, Ophthalmologist, ENT, and Neurologist, yet “there was no magic pill that could cure him or even alleviate his suffering.”
+He was evaluated by an Internist, Psychologist, Psychiatrist, Therapists, Dentist, Orthodontist, Ophthalmologist, ENT, and Neurologist, yet “there was no magic pill that could cure him or even alleviate his suffering.”

-(6) Despite this exhaustive medical workup, no provider screened him for brain injury.
+Despite this exhaustive medical workup, no provider screened him for brain injury.
 “An explanation for his cognitive decline remained elusive” until after his death, demonstrating a systemic failure to screen for underlying brain injury.

-(7) For almost two years, Officer Simpson experienced unbearable head pain, medication‑induced visual disturbances, and severe sleep disruption, consistent with organic neurological disease.
+For almost two years, Officer Simpson experienced unbearable head pain, medication‑induced visual disturbances, and severe sleep disruption, consistent with organic neurological disease.
 Officer Simpson received psychiatric therapy and medications that may have worsened his condition.

-(9) Many of the neuropathological findings present in Officer Simpson’s brain — including vascular injury, white‑matter degeneration, and regional atrophy — are detectable in living patients through appropriate clinical evaluation, neuroimaging, and vascular and inflammatory diagnostics.
-Individuals in high‑risk populations — including law enforcement, first responders, veterans, athletes, domestic‑violence survivors, and abused children — experience elevated exposure to head trauma, blast forces, and repeated sub concussive impacts.
+Many of the neuropathological findings present in Officer Simpson’s brain — including vascular injury, white‑matter degeneration, and regional atrophy — are detectable in living patients through appropriate clinical evaluation, neuroimaging, and vascular and inflammatory diagnostics.
+Individuals in high‑risk populations — including law enforcement, first responders, veterans, athletes, domestic violence survivors, and abused children — experience elevated exposure to head trauma, blast forces, and repeated sub concussive impacts.

-(10) Officer Simpson’s case demonstrates the urgent need for structured brain health screening when individuals present with sudden behavioral, cognitive, or personality changes, particularly in high-risk professions such as law enforcement.
+Officer Simpson’s case demonstrates the urgent need for structured brain health screening when individuals present with sudden behavioral, cognitive, or personality changes, particularly in high-risk professions such as law enforcement.
 Officer Simpson’s case demonstrates that even individuals who seek help, undergo imaging, and follow medical advice may remain undiagnosed if providers are not required to screen for neurological causes of sudden behavioral change.

-(11) Brain injury (BI) is significantly underdiagnosed in North Carolina.
+Brain injury (BI) is significantly underdiagnosed in North Carolina.
 Research shows that:

 Up to 20% of high school athletes in contact sports sustain a concussion annually.

-Up to 75% of domestic‑violence survivors have sustained at least one brain injury, often undiagnosed.
+Up to 75% of domestic violence survivors have sustained at least one brain injury, often undiagnosed.

 More than 450,000 U.S. service members have been diagnosed with BI since 2000, with many more undiagnosed.